LucasDutraMendes/SQL/AdventureWorks2017/1.5_SQL_Functions/README.md

-# 1.5 - SQL Functions
+# Module 1.5 - SQL Functions

 ## Overview

-This module introduces the most commonly used SQL functions for manipulating, transforming, and formatting data.
+This module introduces the most commonly used SQL Server functions for manipulating, transforming, formatting, and converting data.

-These functions are fundamental for writing efficient SQL queries and are widely used in Data Analysis, Business Intelligence, and Data Engineering.
+These functions are essential for writing efficient SQL queries and are widely used in Data Analysis, Business Intelligence, and Data Engineering.

 ---